 How To Stop Crows Digging Up Your Lawn

-Crows and other birds ripping up your lawn are trying to find food.
+Crows and other birds tearing up your lawn are trying to find food.
 They feed on the larvae of the European chafer beetle.
 You must remove the food source to stop crows from digging up your property.

 Crows can cause severe damage to your lawn as they search for food.
 If you are sure crows are causing the damage, it is best to stop them.
 One of the best and most effective ways to keep crows from damaging your lawn is to remove the underlying cause.